Security Modes

 |---|---|

-Green RBAC_ONLY | Strict role enforcement, no API key bypass |
+Green RBAC_ONLY | Strict RBAC mode, no shared API key configured |

 Green API_KEY_ONLY | Single-key auth, public feeds disabled |

-Yellow RBAC_WITH_API_KEY_FALLBACK | Roles active but API key still bypasses |
+Yellow RBAC_WITH_API_KEY_FALLBACK | RBAC is enabled, but the shared API key still exists as a bypass |

 Red API_KEY_ONLY | Single-key auth with public feeds enabled and unprotected |